How Much Money Can You Make Selling Online Courses?

 The more knowledge you have on the topic, the better your course will be.
 People will see more value in it and be willing to pay more for your lessons.

-It doesn’t necessarily mean you need to go to college or get a bunch of certificates, though it won’t hurt.
+It doesn’t necessarily mean you need to go to college or get a bunch of SSL certificates, though it won’t hurt.
 You can seek information elsewhere, like professional forums and the expertise of more experienced colleagues.

 Even if you think you have in-depth knowledge about everything, there is to know you can also develop your teaching skills.
 Your course idea might be great, but the better you convey information, the more people will benefit.